vitejs/vite/docs/config/index.md

   - To be consistent with [esbuild behavior](https://esbuild.github.io/api/#define), expressions must either be a JSON object (null, boolean, number, string, array, or object) or a single identifier.

-  - Replacements are performed only when the match is surrounded by word boundaries (`\b`).
+  - Replacements are performed only when the match isn't surrounded by other letters, numbers, `_` or `$`.

   ::: warning
   Because it's implemented as straightforward text replacements without any syntax analysis, we recommend using `define` for CONSTANTS only.